If Flynn Is Just a Liar, Why Did Trump Keep Defending Him?

 Trump even suggested on December 15 that he may pardon his former adviser.
 “I don’t want to talk about pardons for Michael Flynn yet,” Trump said.
 “We’ll see what happens.
 Let’s see.
 I can say this: When you look at what’s gone on with the FBI and with the Justice Department, people are very, very angry.”

 That’s only what Trump has said publicly about Flynn.
 Trump reportedly hired Flynn despite a post-election warning from President Obama.
-Former FBI Director James Comey testified that a day after Flynn was fired, Trump told him, “‘I hope you can see your way clear to letting this go, to letting Flynn go.
+Former FBI director James Comey testified that a day after Flynn was fired, Trump told him, “‘I hope you can see your way clear to letting this go, to letting Flynn go.
 He is a good guy.
 I hope you can let this go.”
 Flynn also claimed that Trump sent him a message in April telling him to “stay strong.”

 While Flynn’s lying is ostensibly what prompted his firing, Trump has consistently portrayed his former adviser as a good person who made a mistake, and is now being unfairly dragged through the mud.
 Suddenly accusing Flynn of being a deceitful opportunist the moment he says something negative about Trump isn’t a very convincing strategy.
 On the other hand, it should be enough to satisfy those who already believe Mueller’s investigation is a sham, and the Trump team might not have a better option.